pmadhav/gogm/README.md

 		Username:                  "neo4j",
 		Password:                  "password",
 		PoolSize:                  50,
-		IndexStrategy:             gogm.VALIDATE_INDEX, //other options are ASSERT_INDEX and IGNORE_INDEX
+		IndexStrategy:             gogm.VALIDATE_INDEX, //other options are CREATE_INDEX, ASSERT_INDEX and IGNORE_INDEX
 		TargetDbs:                 nil,
 		// default logger wraps the go "log" package, implement the Logger interface from gogm to use your own logger
 		Logger:             gogm.GetDefaultLogger(),